swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 #### Adapter Cable <a name="cable" />

-The material here was taken in part from:
+This information was taken or derived partially from:
 [u/chestertonfan](https://www.reddit.com/r/HSpecWorkstations/comments/1aovkmw/hp_z6_g4_ram_upgrade_and_how_to_prevent_memory/),
 [Doug Lomax](https://www.youtube.com/watch?v=z3HnZJ8g-cU), and
 [Snoopmasta](https://h30434.www3.hp.com/t5/Business-PCs-Workstations-and-Point-of-Sale-Systems/PIN-out-of-Z440-memory-fan-connector/td-p/9013593).

-The connector on the motherboard for the second memory fan is intended to attach to the HP Z6 G4 Memory Shroud (HP: 2HW44AA, 916799-001) and is nonstandard.
+The connector on the motherboard for the second memory fan is intended to attach to the HP Z6 G4 Memory Shroud (HP: 2HW44AA, 916799-001).
+Mechanically it is, of course, nonstandard.

 The motherboard's 4-pin (2x2) connector is from the [Molex Micro Fit 3.0](https://www.molex.com/en-us/products/connectors/wire-to-board-connectors/micro-fit-connectors) family and is actually a Blind-Mate Interface (BMI) part [Molex 44432-0401](https://www.molex.com/en-us/products/part-detail/444320401),